-The University is committed to:
+The University’s Admissions Policy is committed to:

-- Providing transparent, consistent and timely information
+- Providing transparent, consistent and efficient information

 - Selecting applicants who are considered likely to be able to complete the programme within the expected registration periods as judged by their achievements and potential